You've been looking

 Find Us

 We’re at the heart of DC, at the intersection of Mt.
 Pleasant, Adams Morgan, and Columbia Heights.
-Our address is 1500 Harvard Street NW, Washington DC 20009 (main entrance on the 16th Street side).
+A ramp is available from the main entrance (16th St.).
+You can also enter from the side entrance on Harvard St.

-Parking: Please note that All Souls does NOT have a parking lot.
-Street parking is extremely limited.
+All Souls does NOT have a parking lot.
+During the week, street parking is extremely limited.
 The best option is to park is the paid DC USA Parking Garage on Irving St NW beneath the Target ($12 for the day).

 We are also very close to the Yellow and Green metro lines at the Columbia Heights Metro station.